-- Natural gas-fired units generate electricity using the heat released by the - 4 combustion of natural gas: - CCGTs use the combination of combustion and steam turbines to generate electricity.
-Exhaust gases from a combustion turbine flow to a heat recovery steam generator that produces steam to power a steam turbine, resulting in higher efficiencies than those achievable by operating the combustion or steam turbines individually.
-CCGTs have a relatively high efficiency in converting fuel to electricity in comparison to other thermal generation.
-Conversion efficiencies are typically about 55 per cent to 60 per cent for CCGTs. - Simple cycle gas turbines or SCGTs are a capacity resource.
-SCGTs are stand-alone generating plants that use combustion gases to propel a turbine,
+3 Natural gas-fired units generate electricity using the heat released by the

+- 4 combustion of natural gas: - CCGTs are an energy and capacity resource.
+CCGTs use the combination of 5 combustion and steam turbines to generate electricity.
+Exhaust gases from a 6 combustion turbine flow to a heat recovery steam generator that produces 7 steam to power a steam turbine, resulting in higher efficiencies than those 8 achievable by operating the combustion or steam turbines individually.
+CCGTs 9 have a relatively high efficiency in converting fuel to electricity in comparison to 10 other thermal generation.
+Conversion efficiencies are typically about 11 55 per cent to 60 per cent for CCGTs.
+12

-- similar to a jet engine connected to an electrical generator.
+SCGTs are a capacity resource.
+SCGTs are stand-alone generating plants that use combustion gases to propel a turbine, similar to a jet engine connected to an electrical generator.
 SCGTs are less efficient than CCGTs in converting fuel to electricity.
-Conversion efficiencies are - typically about 35 to 40 per cent for SCGTs.
-SCGTs are discussed in - section 3.4.2.2 because they are a capacity resource. - 5 · Cogeneration is the simultaneous production of electrical and thermal energy - from a single fuel.
-Cogeneration involves thermal power generation and a low - 7 pressure steam/thermal 'host' to use the excess heat produced from the - generating process.
-Steam/thermal hosts may include industries and - 9 institutions that need heat such as pulp mills, greenhouses, or hospitals.
-The - efficiency of cogeneration plants can be as high as 80 per cent depending on - the nature of the steam host. - Natural gas-fired generation is dispatchable and provides firm energy and - dependable capacity. - 14 Clean Energy Act Considerations - Section 2 of the CEA sets out two of the B.C. energy objectives which are relevant to - the role of natural gas-fired generation: - 17 The first objective is found in subsection 2(c) and provides: "to generate at least - 93 per cent of the electricity in British Columbia, other than electricity to serve - demand from facilities that liquefy natural gas for export by ship, from clean or - 20 renewable resources..."
-The definition of "clean or renewable resources" in - section 1 of the CEA does not include natural gas-fired generation. - The second objective is contained in subsection 2(g) of the CEA, setting out the - B.C.
-Government's legislated GHG emission reduction targets - 24 CEA Clean or Renewable Resource Target - 25 BC Hydro currently has five natural gas-fired generating facilities in its system: - Burrard Thermal Generating Station (Burrard)
+Conversion efficiencies are typically about 35 per cent to 40 per cent for SCGTs.
+SCGT are discussed in section 3.4.2.2 below because they are a capacity resource.

+Cogeneration is the simultaneous production of electrical and thermal energy from a single fuel.
+Cogeneration involves thermal power generation and a low pressure steam/thermal 'host' to use the excess heat produced from the generating process.
+Steam/thermal hosts may include industries and institutions that need heat such as pulp mills, greenhouses, or hospitals.
+The efficiency of cogeneration plants can be as high as 80 per cent depending on the nature of the steam host.

+- Natural gas-fired generation is dispatchable and provides firm energy and

+dependable capacity.

+- 16 Clean Energy Act Considerations

+Section 2 of the CEA sets out two of the B.C. energy objectives which are relevant to the role of natural gas-fired generation:

+The first, described in Part 1, is found in subsection 2(c) and provides: "to generate at least 93 per cent of the electricity in British Columbia, other than electricity to serve demand from facilities that liquefy natural gas for export by ship, from clean or renewable resources..."
+The definition of "clean or renewable resources" in section 1 of the CEA does not include natural gas-fired generation.

+• The second, described in Part 2, is contained in subsection 2(g) of the CEA, setting out the B.C.
+Government's legislated GHG emission reduction targets